 The sound of the machine gun fire was loud enough to temporarily deafen her, but she wouldn't have stopped for the world.
 She was in her element, after all.

 Back when she was an official soldier in the Dark Axis army, she served on the Almega Musai and eventually earned fame among her fellow Zakos and squadron leaders for being an ace.
-Had she spent a few more years serving in the military, she might have even been permitted to become a squadron leader herself.
+Had she spent a few more years serving in the military, she would have absolutely been permitted to become a squadron leader herself.
 It had nothing to do with her skills necessarily as a fighter, but for her sheer brutality.
 Her weapons of choice were her twin, automated machine guns.
 Once she started shooting, it was almost impossible to get her to stop unless the enemy was dead or she happened to run out of ammo, which only happened once or twice in the entirety of her career as a soldier.
 It was what earned her nickname, The Trigger.
 She was one of the few Zakos who were able to wield such powerful weapons due to their immense recoil power.
 They weren't weapons to be taken lightly.
 That was why Zapper loved them so much.

 The holographic targets on the other side of the shooting gallery exploded in the shower of bullets.
 She was taking them out so quickly that the computer was having difficulty rendering new models in time to keep up with her.
 As another target flashed up into existence, Zapper squeezed the triggers on both weapons and sent it into oblivion before it could even fully materialize.
 The holographic image shattered and collapsed in on itself.
 Two more popped up in its place and their fate was met similarly as the first one, both vanishing under the storm of lead.
 It wasn't until she tried to reload that sharp pain shot through her right arm and she immediately had to stop, nearly dropping both machine guns in the process.